maroaraujo/w9_backend-project-intercoders-/README.md

 2. We had a hard time with the variables as well, so we set a time to plan them and make them more semantic.

+## Strech Goals
+--
+- REGISTRATION AND LOGIN
+For the next versions we would like to add a registration and login on the landing page.

+- STUDENTS ADD DIFFERENT SUBJECTS / TOPICS
+On this feature the students will be able to add new subjects, instead of just the predetermined ones.

+- RESOURCES AND LINKS ORGANIZED IN A DASHBOARD
+On the side of the code club, we would like to add a dashboard where the students can put links for studies divided by topics.

 Repositories
 --
 Front-End: